Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 5. Overlooking The Q And A Section

-Aside from responding to reviews, answering queries in the Q and A section is an excellent way to communicate with customers.
+Aside from responding to reviews, addressing questions and answers in the Q and A section is an excellent way to communicate with customers.
 Not everyone may have the time to read through lengthy reviews, and even if they do, they might not find a suitable answer to their specific questions.

 That’s why monitoring this section and providing accurate answers to all customer queries is important.
-Another benefit is that it allows business owners to directly debunk myths and misinformation about their business.
+Another benefit is that it allows business owners to provide customer service to debunk myths and misinformation about their business directly.

 6. Not Crosschecking Information

 Whether you’re entering information to create a new profile or updating existing information for relevancy purposes, always make it a point to double-check everything you write.
-Similarly, if you have social media pages or websites for the business, ensure that the information is the same across all these channels for consistency and uniformity.
+Similarly, if you have social media pages with matching contact details or websites for the business, ensure that the information is the same across all these channels for consistency and uniformity.

 Improving My Business In Google